-Shri Mariamman, the Goddess of Rain, is celebrated and adorned as the consort of Lord Shiva in Hinduism.
-This Goddess is cordially and humbly worshipped by the great mass of people of Tamil Nadu in India.
-Since She is Goddess of poor and village people her prime temples are situated in various parts of the state of the country.
-The Hindu people are showing great interest on worshipping Goddesses like Shri Mariamman and it is believed that Shri Mariamman is the symbol of sacrifice and motherhood and She will offer abundant wealth and good health to her faithful devotees.
-Those days She was also worshipped as the Goddess one who will save her people from the viral diseases like smallpox, measles and chickenpox.
-Margosa tree and leaves, turmeric powder and rain are the things associated with Goddess Mariamman.
+Shri Mariamman, the prominent Goddess, is celebrated as Goddess of rain and adorned as the consort of Lord Shiva in Hinduism.
+This Goddess is cordially and humbly worshipped by the majority of people of Tamil Nadu in India.
+Since She is Goddess of poor and village people, her prime temples are situated in many parts of the state of the country.
+The Hindu people are having great interest on worshipping Goddesses like Shri Mariamman and it is believed that Shri Mariamman is the symbol of sacrifice and motherhood, and She will offer abundant wealth and good health to her faithful devotees.
+Those days She was also worshipped as the Goddess one who will save her people from viral diseases like smallpox, measles and chickenpox.
+Margosa tree and leaves, turmeric powder and rain are the things associated with the Goddess Mariamman.

 The Story of Goddess Mariamman